ajufrancis/neutron-lan/NFV and Service Chaining.md

 OpenWRT1 works as a gateway between the Internet and neutron-lan.
 OpenWRT1 uses RIP to advertise networks 10.0.1.0/24 and 10.0.3.0/24 to the Internet GW.

+A service function such as firewall or IPS is inserted between the Internet and neutron-lan in the L2-bump-in-the-wire mode.